How to Measure Your Container for Labels

 What If I Have an Irregular Container?

 When you send us label artwork, we assume you have checked it thoroughly against your needs.
 We almost always create a digital proof (unless you decline that) with all the specifications you send us.
-Your job doesn’t go into production until after you approve that proof.
-We take full responsibility for printing your labels with the artwork and data you send us, on the material you ordered, with the colors you specify.
-Any of that stuff comes out wrong?
-It’s our responsibility to correct it.
-We take that very seriously.
+Your job doesn’t enter production until after you approve that proof.

 Options

 If your container is indeed an irregular shape, don’t despair.
 It may be more difficult to measure your container, but you can still order labels that will look amazing and draw in customers.
-We recommend that you do any or all of the following:
+We recommend that you do any or all the following:

-Engage a packaging designer.
-Make sure they are versed in print design, not just digital or graphic design.
-Designing for physical objects is fundamentally different than web or image design.
 Give them a sample of your container so they can see and measure it themselves.
 They should be able to prototype a label design for you.
 Labels designed for a tapered container need to have a bit of a curve to them; how big the curve is depends on how much the container tapers.